-Sexual Orientation

-Men and Women generally

-Disability

-Dependants
+Sexual Orientation No, the policy has no relevance to equality of opportunity.
+Men and Women generally No, the policy has no relevance to equality of opportunity.
+Disability No, the policy has no relevance to equality of opportunity.
+Dependants No, the policy has no relevance to equality of opportunity.
 3. To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group?

-Details of the likely policy impacts on Religious Belief The policy is unlikely to impact on good relations between people of different religious belief.
-The policy bears no relation to good relations.
+Religious Belief Details of the likely policy impacts on Religious Belief The policy is unlikely to impact on good relations for this group.
+It is technical in nature.
+Level of impact None

-Level of impact

-None

-Details of the likely policy impacts on Political Opinion The policy is unlikely to impact on good relations between people of different political opinion.
-The policy bears no relation to good relations.
+Details of the likely policy impacts on Political Opinion

+The policy is unlikely to impact on good relations for this group.
+It is technical in nature.

-Details of the likely policy impacts on Racial Group The policy is unlikely to impact on good relations between people of different racial group.
-The policy bears no relation to good relations.
+Details of the likely policy impacts on Racial Group

+The policy is unlikely to impact on good relations for this group.
+It is technical in nature.